Help Jakini Restore Historical Pine Knolls Home

-Hope Renovations and BOLD Construction are teaming up to help!
+Hope Renovations, BOLD Construction, and BOLD Real Estate are teaming up to help!
 Hope and BOLD will be providing all of the labor to make the repairs.
-We need your help to pay for the materials.
+Will you pitch in to help us cover the materials we need to help Jakini?

 Our phase 1 ask is for $5,000.
 This will allow us to make the floors stable and walkable, fix the porch and make other miscellaneous repairs.